mushrowan/yamos/README.md

   - there are other obsidian mcp servers which were purpose-built for this - if you'll be doing this exclusively i'd recommend using one of those instead.

+## todo

+- batch operations - currently everything has to be done one-note at a time (apart from listing notes)
+- find some loser out there to do a proper security audit
+- nix module :)
+- cargo crate :)

 ## what you'll need

 so before you get started, here's what you gotta have set up: